 Summer support may also be provided by research assistantships available through individual faculty members and/or the IBS Program.
-In addition, some 12 month research assistantships are available.

 You are eligible to hold a graduate assistantship if you are: